In Utah, alimony, also known as spousal support, may be ordered by the court during the Utah divorce process and even later.

 The last factor mentioned above does have limitations for whether the judge can use it to determine alimony.
-In Utah, a divorce can be granted on fault-based grounds, which may include adultery, physical abuse/threats to the other spouse or their children, or undermining the other spouse’s financial stability.
+In Utah, a divorce can be granted on fault-based grounds, including adultery, physical abuse/threats to the other spouse or their children, or undermining the other spouse’s financial stability.

 The court cannot use alimony to punish a spouse for acting in a misbehaving manner.
-Only in rare circumstances will the judge use one of these reasons to determine alimony decisions.
-Typically, the at-fault spouse must have contributed so much damage due to their behavior that the other spouse will have trouble adjusting to life without the assistance of financial support.
+In rare circumstances, the judge will only use one of these reasons to determine alimony decisions.
+Typically, the at-fault spouse must have contributed so much damage due to their behavior that the other spouse will have trouble adjusting to life without financial support.

 What is the Maximum Length of Time Someone Can Receive Alimony?